 Any deep cuts that might be associated with a broken bone should also be checked immediately since there is a risk of infection with broken bones that come through the skin.

-If the fracture is out of place, a doctor may try to straighten it (“reduce” the fracture).
+If the broken arm is out of place, a doctor may try to straighten it (“reduce” the fracture).
 This is often done in the emergency department or within a few days after the break happens.
 In most cases, follow-up with a hand surgeon will be recommended.

 Hand therapy is often recommended to help regain the range of motion and strength following a broken arm.
 In some simple fractures, it is expected that nearly all of the strength and motion can be recovered.
 In more complicated breaks, it is not uncommon to lose some motion as compared to the other arm.
 In severe cases, arthritis with pain and stiffness may result, even despite the best attempts to straighten the bones.
 In some cases, more surgery is eventually necessary.